If you’re planning to hire an electrician to install outdoor lights, consider cost factors like light type, bulb type, quantity, and more.

 Aluminum wiring in older houses poses a serious risk of fire and injury—here’s why

-• Homes with aluminum wiring are also 55 times more likely to have outlets that pose a fire hazard.
+Homes with aluminum wiring can be a fire hazard, and they’re 55 times more likely to have fine-prone outlets.

-You may have heard the dire warning from a well-meaning friend or colleague: “Don’t buy a house with aluminum wiring in it!”
-While your chances of finding any newly constructed home with aluminum wiring are pretty slim, many older homes still have their original electrical systems intact.
-That doesn’t necessarily mean you need to have all your wiring replaced right away.
+While the chances of finding a newly constructed home with aluminum wiring are pretty slim, many older homes still have their original electrical systems intact.
+Aluminum wiring poses a fire hazard, and its presence in your home may void your homeowners insurance policy.
 Here’s how to find out if your home has aluminum wiring and what to do about it.

 According to the U.S. Consumer Product Safety Commission, homes with aluminum wiring are 55 times more likely to have at least one outlet connection reach “fire hazard conditions” such as hot receptacles, electrical sparks, and charred materials.